garrettmichaelgeorge/incarnation-choir/README.md

 Some changes may occur as we near the service dates.
 If that happens, I will do my best to update this table accordingly.

+We will meet before each liturgy at **9:30 am** unless stated otherwise.

 Liturgy   | Date | Introit | Alleluia | Communion |
 ----------|------|---------|----------|-----------|
 ~~1st Sunday of Advent~~     | ~~Dec.
 1, 2024~~ | - | - | - |